Yashprajapati01/task_bhopal/README.md

 ## Features
 - User-friendly design
-- Task management functionalities
-- Responsive UI for multiple platforms
+- Product category based screen
+- Add product screen
+- Login screen

 ## Screenshots
 Here are some screenshots from the app: